Kyren223/Krypton/cmake-build-debug/_deps/catch2-src/docs/tutorial.md

 ## Data and Type driven tests

-Test cases in Catch2 can also be driven by types, input data, or both at the same time.
+ArgumentParser cases in Catch2 can also be driven by types, input data, or both at the same time.

 For more details look into the Catch2 reference, either at the